ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 1. Set the ``RelayState`` on the IdP to the key of the IdP definition in the ``SAML Enabled Identity Providers`` field as previously described.
 In the example given above, ``RelayState`` would need to be either ``myidp`` or ``onelogin``.

-2. Once this is working, specify the redirect URL for non-logged-in users to somewhere other than the default climber login page by using the **Login redirect override URL** field in the Miscellaneous Authentication settings window of the **Settings** menu, accessible from the left navigation bar.
+2. Once this is working, specify the redirect URL for non-logged-in users to somewhere other than the default ascender login page by using the **Login redirect override URL** field in the Miscellaneous Authentication settings window of the **Settings** menu, accessible from the left navigation bar.
 This should be set to ``/sso/login/saml/?idp=<name-of-your-idp>`` for transparent SAML login, as shown in the example.

 .. image:: ../common/images/configure-awx-system-login-redirect-url.png
-    :alt: Configuring the login redirect URL in climber Miscellaneous Authentication Settings.
+    :alt: Configuring the login redirect URL in ascender Miscellaneous Authentication Settings.

 .. note::

     The above is a sample of a typical IdP format, but may not be the correct format for your particular case.
 You may need to reach out to your IdP for the correct transparent redirect URL as that URL is not the same for all IdPs.

 3. After transparent SAML login is configured, to log in using local credentials or a different SSO, go directly to ``https://<your-awx-server>/login``.
-This provides the standard climber login page, including SSO authentication buttons, and allows you to log in with any configured method.
+This provides the standard ascender login page, including SSO authentication buttons, and allows you to log in with any configured method.

 Enabling Logging for SAML